Castlevania: Symphony of the Night (PlayStation)

 A debug area can be entered from the title screen with the following GameShark codes:

 80097918 0040 800974A0 0040

 It consists of the room seen in the screenshot, a load room missing its angel statue entities to the left of it, and eight interconnected double-width rooms to the right of it.
 Tiles are randomly placed in the small starting room to make a floor and ceiling, and four tiles are placed in each of the eight large rooms.
 Exiting the left side of the load room or the bottom left exit of the large rooms will return the player to the starting room.
-The map location of the debug area in relation to the rest of the castle can be found here.

 "Hi, I'm Joji Yanami.
 I'm not a young man anymore.
 I've done this job for a long time.
 Eyup.
 I've done a lot of stupid roles.
 Man, though, this year has been so hot, I could die.
 It's way too much...
 I'm an old man, you see.
 I can't do anything anymore.
 It's exhausting.
 Someone save me, please.
 It's already September.
 I think something will come of all this, maybe.
 Old age is old age.
 Maybe not, though.
 Yeah.
 Well, that's all.
 See you, then."